What is CARES?

 - I am not in danger or crisis right now.
 I just need to talk about what happened to me.
 Will CARES help me?

 Absolutely!
 The 24-hour hotline is available for support and we encourage calls.
-You may also submit an online report form.

 - I called the CARES hotline during the day and was told to go to the Counseling and Psychological Services office.
 Why?

 During regular business hours, a staff member from Counseling and Psychological Services is available to assist you.
 During the evening, weekends, breaks and holidays, a CARES team member will respond to hotline calls.